 - $3,000 in child tax credit

-Let’s ponder this: there are a total of $39,950 in exemptions & deductions, but zero taxable income.
+Let’s ponder this: There are a total of $39,950 in exemptions and deductions, but no taxable income.
 That means you can convert at least this amount, just to get to zero.
 Every dollar above this is taxed at a rate of 10%.
 However, you’ve got $3,000 in child tax credit, which means that you can convert another $30,000 before using the entire credit.
-That’s almost $70,000 in conversions at a 0% tax rate!
+That’s almost $70,000 in conversions at a 0% tax rate.

-This doesn’t even factor earned income tax credit or other adjustments to income, itemized deductions (to the extent they exceed the standardized deduction), or credits.
+This doesn’t even factor earned income tax credit or other adjustments to income, itemized deductions (to the extent they exceed the standardized deduction) or credits.
 If, for some reason, you needed to convert more, this couple could add another $18,650 (at the 10% rate), or up to $75,900 (first $18,650 at 10%, then the remainder at 15%).
 This would mean a total tax bill of $10,452.50 to convert a total of $145,850, for an effective tax rate of 7.2%.
-Not too shabby.
-And if you needed to convert more than this amount, then that’s not a bad problem to have in today’s world.
+If you needed to convert more than this amount, then that’s not a bad problem to have in today’s world.

 - When you’re exiting the military and NOT immediately taking a job.
 What happens when you exit the military?
 Most people get a job.
 Unless they don’t.

 Many people decide to take a year off, go back to school, or retire permanently.
-If this is the case, you might want to consider where your income will be compared to when you finish school, or re-enter the workforce.
-Or, if you’re permanently retired, you might want to consider your tax bracket, and whether you can make reasonable conversions over time.
+If this is the case, you might want to consider where your income will be compared to when you finish school or re-enter the workforce.
+If you’re permanently retired, you might want to consider your tax bracket, and whether you can make reasonable conversions over time.

 - When you move from a high-income tax state to a low (or no) income tax state.
 When calculating your Roth conversion liability, it’s important to consider state tax implications, as well.

-When You Might Want to Delay a Roth Conversion
+When You May Want to Delay a Roth Conversion